 As noted above, fry are likely the most vulnerable juveniles to the stranding flows and, therefore, stranding flows are assumed to cause the greatest mortality to the salmon runs or steelhead during the months that the fry are present.
 The seasonal presence of fry and early juveniles of each of the salmonid races and species was estimated from information on the spawning, incubation, and fry emergence periods in Appendix 11A and results of the USFWS RBDD Rotary Screw Trap and Sacramento River Beach Seine sampling efforts.
-The estimated fry and early juvenile rearing periods are: 1) July through October for winter-run, 2) November through February for spring-run, 3) December through March for fall-run, 4) March to June for late fall–run, and 5) February through May for steelhead).
+The estimated fry and early juvenile rearing periods are: 1) July through October for winter-run, 2) November through February for spring-run, 3) December through March for fall-run, 4) March to June for late fall–run, and 5) February through May for steelhead.

 Low-Flow Passage Effects on Immigrating Salmon and Sturgeon Adults

 Low flow can interfere with passage of upstream migrating adult salmon or sturgeon due to inadequate water depth or flow over natural or artificial barriers.
 Note that if periods of low flow last only a few days and are not very frequent, they probably have little effect on the fish because the fish can wait in deeper water until passage conditions improve.
 The specific flow level at which passage difficulties for migrating adults first appear is not known for the Sacramento, Feather, or American Rivers.
-Therefore, threshold flows were selected based on the expert judgment of biologists who have long experience from observing fish in these rivers at many different flows.
+Therefore, threshold flows were selected based on the expert judgment of biologists who have experience from observing fish in these rivers at many different flows.

 The required minimum flow release from Keswick Dam is 3,250 cfs (Northern California Water Association 2019).
 This flow was selected as the threshold for potential obstruction of upstream passage for the Sacramento River because the river’s flow rarely drops below this level and salmonid adults have not been observed experiencing any passage difficulties at flows approaching this level (Killam pers. comm.).
 As such, it represents a conservative minimum flow above which fish do not experience migration difficulties.
 However, there have not been opportunities to observe whether fish experience passage difficulties below this level.
 A 1,000 cfs flow threshold was selected for the American River in this analysis because this is the approximate flow at which adult fall-run Chinook salmon have been first observed to delay upstream movement to spawning grounds (Kundargi pers. comm.).